windycom/windy-plugin-template/README.md

 ### CHANGELOG
    * 0.5.0
-      - Remove ECMWF from `pluginDataLoader`
+      - Remove ECMWF from `plugin-data-loader` - ECMWF fortunately added again!
    * 0.4.0
-      - Added `pluginDataLoader` to the Plugins API
+      - Added `plugin-data-loader` to the Plugins API
    * 0.3.0
       - Examples moved to examples dir
    * 0.2.0